-Dakota County doesn’t have as many parks as some of the other counties, but still offers many miles of both cross country skiing and snowshoeing.
-A lot of the terrain here is wooded with rolling hills, so beautiful, too!
+Dakota County offers many miles of both cross country skiing and snowshoeing.
+A lot of the terrain here is wooded with rolling hills, so it’s a beautiful destination, too!

 There’s no fee to get into the parks or to snowshoe, but Dakota County has its own ski pass for use in its parks.
 The Minnesota Ski Pass isn’t necessary or valid.
 Get info for your Dakota County ski pass here…

 NOTE: Dakota County measures its skiing in miles, not kilometers.

 This little park in the Cannon River valley and next to Lake Byllesby has 3 miles of multi-use trails for snowshoeing, winter hiking, skijoring, dog sledding and skate skiing.
 Here’s the winter map.